-

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-Tunisia updated its NDC in 2021, setting an unconditional carbon intensity reduction target of 27% in 2030 compared to 2010 levels and a conditional reduction target up to 45% with international support.
+In its updated NDC (2021), Tunisia set an unconditional carbon intensity reduction target of 27% in 2030 compared to 2010 levels and a conditional reduction target up to 45% with international support.
+The total budget for reaching the mitigation targets is estimated at around US$14.4bn.